The Return of the Archons: Production

 Location shooting for "Return of the Archons" occurred on the 40 Acres backlot in Culver City, California.
 The street scenes were part of the "Town of Atlanta", a set which consists of a mid-1800s city street, a town square, and a residential area (originally constructed for the motion picture Gone with the Wind in 1939).
 The dungeon set was first constructed for this episode, and reused in the first-season episode "Errand of Mercy" and the second-season episode "Catspaw".
 Marplon's absorption booth console was also reused several times in the series.
 It reappeared (with modifications) as a relay station in the second-season episode "I, Mudd", as a Federation outpost control panel in the third-season episode "The Lights of Zetar", the housing for the Romulan cloaking device in the third-season episode "The Enterprise Incident", and as the force field control station at the penal colony Elba II in the third-season episode "Whom Gods Destroy".
 The computer that ruled Beta III was seen again (slightly modified) in the first-season episode "A Taste of Armageddon".
 The doors to the Hall of Audiences were a re-use of doors previously seen in the episode "What Are Little Girls Made Of?" and were reused in "A Taste of Armageddon".

-The episode contains two errors.
+The episode contains two continuity errors.
 When the "Festival" breaks out, the mob begins hurling stones at the landing party.
 A large "rock" made of papier-mâché accidentally hits one of the Enterprise security personnel in the head.
 The actor stayed in character and kept running to ensure that the take was not ruined.
 When the landing party rests in a bedroom at Reger's boarding house, the windows are blacked out in all wide shots, but clearly transparent and showing the street outside in all close-ups.